John Brown Museum (Osawatomie, Kansas): History

 When Kansas Territory was established in 1854, newspapers in the North encouraged settlement in the area to ensure that the new state would be free.
 The land also offered promise to families—the opportunity to cultivate fertile land, enjoy the peaceful countryside, and protect the territory from the spread of slavery.

 Samuel and Florella Brown Adair held such a dream.
 Florella's father, Owen Brown, was also the father of the abolitionist John Brown.
 Owen, a strict Calvinist, was a trustee at Oberlin College.
 John Brown's mother, Ruth Mills Brown, died in 1808, and Owen married Sally Root around 1811.
 Their children included Florella.

 Both Samuel and Florella were graduates of Oberlin, a progressive coeducational and biracial college in Ohio.
 Samuel finished his theology program and the two were married and moved westward, where Samuel sought a position in Osawatomie, Kansas Territory.

 Five of John Brown's sons followed the Adairs to Kansas.
 There they faced severe illness and the strife of Bleeding Kansas.
 Brown arrived to help his sons, but did not plan on staying permanently.
 In Kansas he found a sympathetic group to put his ideas into action.
-The freestaters and abolitionists rebelled against the controlling pro-slavery government.
+The abolitionists rebelled against the controlling pro-slavery government.
 They often fought those from Missouri who came into the territory to push pro-slavery agendas.
 Osawatomie, near the Missouri border, was attacked and burned by pro-slavery forces on August 30, 1856.
 The Adair Cabin, which the family had purchased in 1854 for US$200, survived the attack.

 The Adairs endured much hardship in the territory.
 As a minister, the Reverend Adair struggled to build his church, the first in Osawatomie and the third Congregational church in Kansas.
 He provided the walnut lumber and native stone construction materials used for the church building, which was dedicated July 14, 1861.
 The church still stands today.

 Florella also led a hard, strenuous life.
 The log cabin required a dramatic change in lifestyle for the college-educated woman, who had to learn how to do without things to which she was accustomed.

 During the American Civil War, Samuel was sent to Fort Leavenworth to serve as a military chaplain.
 Florella took over her husband's duties at home.
 Eventually she became ill and joined Samuel in Leavenworth, where she died in 1865.

-After Fiorella's death, Samuel returned to Osawatomie.
+After Florella's death, Samuel returned to Osawatomie.
 He helped establish the first mental institution in Kansas, which became Osawatomie State Hospital.
 There he volunteered his services as chaplain for 11 years.
 Samuel died in 1898.
 He left the cabin to his son, Charles Storrs Adair.